BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Expanded Legendary Pools/README.md

 ============================

-This mod adds all legendary items across DLCs into the global legendary loot pools, and by default adds all uniques, seraphs, and pearlescents into the legendary pools, too.
+This mod adds all legendary items across DLCs into the global legendary loot pools, and by default adds all uniques, seraphs, pearlescents, and effervescents into the legendary pools, too.
 This applies to weapons, grenade mods, class mods, shields, and even relics.
 The mod will also by default add in gemstone weapons into the E-Tech pool, and add the Dragon Keep "Alignment" Class Mods to the global class mod drops.
 These additions, like most of the functionality in this mod, can be disabled/configured easily.

 To compensate for the increased number of items which are available in the legendary/E-tech pools, this mod also doubles the chances of those